programmfabrik/apitest/README.md

 If the message was sent with a `Content-Transfer-Encoding` of either `base64` or `quoted-printable`, the endpoint returns the decoded body.

+If the message was sent with a `Content-Type` header, it will be passed through to the HTTP response.

 #### /smtp/$idx/multipart
 For multipart messages, the `/smtp/$idx/multipart` endpoint (e.g.
 `/smtp/1/multipart`) will contain an index of that messages multiparts in the